Army MOS 18x: Your Fast Track to Special Forces

 Training Pipeline for MOS 18X

-The journey to become a Special Forces soldier through the 18X program is intense and demanding.
-You’ll progress through several challenging phases of training to earn your Green Beret.
+The path to becoming a Special Forces soldier through the 18X program is intense and impressive.

 Basic Combat Training

-Your 18X journey begins with 10 weeks of Basic Combat Training (BCT) at Fort Jackson, Fort Benning, Fort Leonard Wood, or Fort Sill.
-You’ll learn fundamental soldiering skills like:
+Your journey as an 18X candidate begins with 10 weeks of Basic Combat Training (BCT) at Fort Jackson, Fort Benning, Fort Leonard Wood, or Fort Sill.

 • Weapons handling and marksmanship